Story of Ted Weisgal and Leisure Learning Unlimited

 Kathy's keen observation hit home.
 Ted immediately recognized the perfect way to fight back was to form his own organization and go into direct competition with the Class Factory.
 That was the night Leisure Learning was born.

-In April 2006, Donna Gordon sent this email to present her side of
+In April 2006, Deborah sent this email to present her side of

 the story.
 Under threat of a libel lawsuit, I have edited